milvus-io/milvus/internal/datacoord/README.md

 # Data Coordinator

-Data cooridnator(datacoord for short) is the component to organize DataNodes and segments allocations.
+Data coordinator(datacoord for short) is the component to organize DataNodes and segments allocations.

 ## Dependency